Lindsay C. Howard: Personal life

 In 1925, Lindsay Howard married Anita Zabala of Salinas, California, a descendant of one of California's first Spanish families, and sister to Marcela Zabala, second wife of his father Charles S. Howard.
-The couple had three children before divorcing in 1938.
-Howard served with the United States Army, rising to the rank of captain.
+The couple had three (Mary, Lindsay Jr, and Peter) children before divorcing in 1938.
 The divorce involved much bitterness and on December 13, 1943, Lindsay Howard faced a court martial for conduct unbecoming an officer.
 The charges were brought against him a result of his missed alimony payments but in the military trial he was acquitted.
-Anita Howard remarried to George Vanderbilt.
+Anita Howard remarried to George Vanderbilt in 1946.

 In 1940, Lindsay Howard married a second time to actress Judith Barrett (1909–2000) with whom he had two children before their much publicized divorce in 1952.

-Lindsay Howard died in 1971 at age sixty-seven at his home in Moorpark, California.
+Lindsay Howard died in 1971 at age sixty-seven at his home in Moorpark, California, and was interred at Cypress Lawn Memorial Park in Colma.